Flow¶

 If context is not found, (value, {}) is returned.

-Since get_data() and get_context() both check whether context is present, this function may be slightly more efficient and compact than the other two.
+get_data()andget_context()both check whether context is present, this function may be slightly more efficient and compact than the other two.

-seq_map(seq, container, one_result=True)[исходный код]
+- seq_map(seq, container, one_result=True)[исходный код]¶

 Map Lena Sequence seq to the container.

-For each value from the container, calculate seq.run([value]).
+seq.run([value]).
 This can be a list or a single value.
 If one_result is True, the result must be a single value.
-In this case, if results contain less than or more than one element, LenaValueError is raised.
+In this case, if results contain less than or more than one element,LenaValueErroris raised.The list of results (lists or single values) is returned.
+The results are in the same order as read from the container.

-Group plots
+Group plots¶

 Group several plots into one.